Domo Student Training Course Recap

 Connecting Data (Connectors, Workbench, and Local Uploads)

 The course follows the path one would take when actually using Domo for their data needs and begins by explaining how to connect data to Domo.
 The course explains that there are a multitude of ways to connect to Domo (pre-built connectors, Workbench, and local uploads).
-Although it covers all three ways, it has a hands-on exercise only for local uploads.
+Although it covers all three ways, students will only upload local files throughout the course.

 Transforming Data (Magic ETL)